-As set out in the MIP, the Committee may adjust the awards with regard to certain factors.
+The Compensation Committee may exercise discretion to only reduce (not increase) the awards with regard to certain external factors.
 These factors include such items as the disposition or acquisition of a business; gains or losses resulting from material litigation; and the effect of changes in accounting principles during the performance period.
-For 2006, there were no adjustments applied to the payments to the Company's Named Executive Officers.
+For 2007, there were no adjustments applied to the payments to the Company's Named Executive Officers.